You are here

 Several local community organizations across the country have joined the national effort to raise awareness about the urgent maternal warning signs for pregnancy-related complications and improve communication between health care providers and their patients.

-CDC Foundation has supported the Hear Her campaign since its launch in 2020.
-Now, the Foundation is expanding its reach to more local areas by funding six community-based organizations (CBOs) to share campaign messages and materials.
-Each CBO plans a tailored approach to integrate the Hear Her resources into their existing maternal health programming and deliver these critical messages to communities disproportionally impacted by maternal mortality.
+The CDC Foundation has supported the Hear Her campaign since its launch in 2020.
+In 2024, The Foundation began to expand its reach of the campaign to more local areas by funding six community-based organizations (CBOs) to share campaign messages and materials.

 - The Arthur Ashe Institute for Urban Health, Brooklyn, NY